postgresml/postgresml/packages/README.md

 #### Name of the tag

 Make sure that the tag is named correctly.
 Tags are immutable, so if we push the wrong name, it'll stay in git forever.
-Tags should be named with the version number preceeded by the letter "v", e.g. `v2.7.11`.
+Tags should be named with the version number preceded by the letter "v", e.g. `v2.7.11`.

 ### 4. Run Github Actions